bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-getting-started-guide.md

 content_owner: Shelly Han
 ---

-# Vault - Getting Started Guide
+# Vault getting started guide

 The Platform Services team has deployed Hashicorp's Vault application with disaster recovery in our Gold service clusters (Gold Kamloops and Gold Calgary), the service is available to all BC Government Development Teams on **both** the Silver and Gold service clusters.